 I think an advanced intelligence is trying to get our attention, get us to wake up and start asking some proper questions here.

-All right, Robert, hold it right there, and we'll do a final hour in a moment.
+All right, Robert, hold it right there, and we'll do a final hour in a moment in most markets.

 Dick works for a major media outlet in Hawaii.